kiran-g/katacoda-scenarios/dockerintro/interactwithimagerepo/step1.md

-Run a local registry/reposotory in host 1.
-Install and run an nginx image on host 2
+Run a local registry/reposotory in the host machine.
+Install and run an nginx image on the same host

-Note: Getting the credentials for public docker registry with write access for this scenario was hard.
+Note: Getting the credentials with write access for a public docker registry  for this scenario was hard.
 So instead we are hosting our own  private registry in the same host

 1. Run the repo/registry server on the host as a docker container (pull from  dockerhub)